-Costa Rica is the land of amazing nature.
-Here you can find the most elongated beaches in the world.
+Costa Rica is a land of amazing nature.
+Here you will find the most elongated beaches in the world.
 Just a little tip – travel in rain season to understand what lush really means.

 It’s on the way to Pirate Bay, so you also need a 4×4 car or a quad bike to get to Playa Minas Costa Rica.
 About 30 minutes from Playa Grande.
 Oh my God.
 This is one of the most beautiful beaches I’ve ever seen!

 If you arrive in the morning, it feels like you landed on a deserted beach.
 It’s the perfect place to explore with your love.
 No place to buy drinks or food, so make sure you bring it.
 Climb up the hill on your left side and be blown away by the stunning view.

 Go for a hike to the peak on your right, it takes about one hour.
 You don’t get a more grandiose view of the Atlantic Ocean.

 Playa Grande is the starting point of your Guanacaste journey.
 It’s the main beach of all the beaches of this region.
 With it’s elongated white sand; both right and left side is absolutely breathtaking.
 The beach is great for surfing at every level, but you will feel safer if you are advanced.
 Many of the greatest surfers in the world come to surf here in peak season.
 The current can get really strong – take precautions!

 But if you don’t surf, no problem.
 The beach is great for long morning walks, chilling under palm trees and enjoying a bottle of wine while watching the sunset.
 I love that it’s no umbrellas or sunbeds here, and if you want one, you need to make it from palm tree leaves.
 This makes the experience more special.